 There are a lot of SSH client apps for iPhone and iPad but not all of them work as expected.
 Some are free while some are paid and all of them perform the basic function of connecting to an SSH server.
 But the user requirements differ from just engaging the server to being able to configure SSH Agent forwarding, port forwarding, and even public-private key generation.
 So on those grounds, here are the best SSH clients for iOS.

 It supports encryption algorithms such as SSH1, RSA, DSA.
 The Key generated is in PPK format which is also PuTTY supported.
-And just in case you want to import one, you will have to copy & paste the private key data.
-There is no option to build keys from a file.
-You can choose to add scripts in the app which automates certain steps when a particular event occurs.
-Suppose, I want to run a set of commands when I am successfully logged in.
-I can program the following in Script Manager by triggering an action when particular text displays.
+And in case you use PuTTY on your desktop, you can copy & paste the private key data on your iPhone or iPad.
+Having said that, there is no option to build keys from a file.
+Moreover, the app also has a Script Manager that can automate certain actions based on an event trigger.

 Cipher Algorithm: SSH1, RSA, DS